Where are your classes located?

 Am I too old?

 Our demographic is generally aged 20-45.
 This isn’t necessarily because people 45+ are too old, but more because the older age group isn’t as keen on hip hop music/dancing and the constant jumping is a little stressful on the knees.
 All adult ages are welcome but keep in mind the style of music and dancing that we’re teaching.

 I have injuries, can I still come?

+If you have shonky knees or joints, this class is probably not for you.
 Please remember that we are dance teachers, not doctors.
 We’re not completely useless though, so let us know before class if you have any injuries and we will give a warning or variation to a move that we think may strain that part of your body.
 You know your body and your capabilities better than us so listen to yourself before you push through a painful move.

 Is there an age limit?
 Can I bring my kids?

 Unfortunately we have a no children policy.
 Class is for peeps aged 15 (preferably 18) and over!
 When we teach children we are required to have special Working With Children Checks and ethically, it’s poor form to play explicit music and teach children how to body roll.

 Whilst you may be completely fine with your children listening to Kendrick, please remember that from a general patron’s perspective it can feel a bit weird body rolling in the presence of children.

 How can I keep up-to-date on all things Groove Therapy?